Cold and Broke

 Moments before, I had chosen not to fight, now I was pondering flight as an option.

 I’m not fast by any means, but at that point in my life, I could literally run for hours.
 This man didn’t look like he could run very far at all.
-I briefly thought of fleeing while he was distracted by my handing over the money.
+I briefly thought of fleeing while he was distracted by my money (“formerly” my money at this point).

 This kid in the White Sox jacket, pointing the “heater” at me didn’t seem like he was a gifted sprinter, though I made conscious decision not to run.
 Because he was certainly fast enough to shoot me in the back.

 So….No fight.
 No flight.
-I’m handing over my cash along with my ATM receipt.
+I would hand over my cash along with my ATM receipt.
 And eventually, I would see The Swimmer (Purpose!).

 Parting Words and Reflection

-He took my money, and mutter-swore something at me then yelled “Get the fuck out of here!”
+He took my money, and mutter-swore something at me then yelled “This isn’t enough, motherfucker!”
+Then he added “Give me your watch, motherfucker!”

 I was glad that I was not a motherfucker any longer.
 Though I was a little put off by the lack of specifics.
 Was I allowed to run away or did I have to back away slowly?
 Did it matter if I continued in the direction I was already moving, or was I supposed to pick an alternative route?

-Exercising caution to not make the proverbial “one wrong move” I slowly backed out of the alley, to the sidewalk on Lawerence.
+Exercising caution to not make the proverbial “one wrong move” I slowly backed out of the alley, to the sidewalk on Lawrence.

-He took off.
-I heard his running footsteps in the alley, growing more and more faint.
-When I could no longer hear them, I headed West on Lawrence at a quickening pace.
+He took off down the alley in the other direction.
+I heard his running footsteps growing more and more faint.
+When I could no longer hear them, I headed west on Lawrence at a quickening pace with numerous thoughts racing through my head, among them, “Did that guy call me ugly?!?”

-Then running across the Ashland intersection until I was under the glow of parking lot lights of a gas station.
+Then I ran across the Ashland intersection until I was under the glow of parking lot lights of a gas station.

 I stared at the pay phone and pondered calling the police, though briefly recalled the last few moments, specifically my responses to the gunman.